Table of Contents

 Albedo, Moisture, and Local Climate Feedback

-Forest removal also changes the land’s reflectivity (albedo) and evapotranspiration rates.
-A cleared field absorbs more solar radiation than a forest, yet it also loses moisture much faster.
-This can reduce local rainfall and amplify temperature extremes — a feedback loop that further stresses the remaining vegetation.
-In the long term, deforestation can transform a once‑forested hillside into a degraded grassland or barren badland.
+Forest removal also alters the land’s surface reflectivity, or albedo, as well as evapotranspiration rates.
+While a cleared field or bare soil may absorb more solar radiation than a dense forest canopy, it also loses moisture much faster due to increased evaporation and reduced transpiration.
+This change can reduce local humidity and rainfall, creating a feedback loop that intensifies temperature extremes and further stresses the remaining vegetation.

 Mapping the Altered Earth: Technologies That Reveal Change